rtoal/plainscript/README.md

 # npm
 `npm i && tsc`

 The compiled JavaScript is output to the `built` folder.
-You can now run `PlainScript.js` in this folder to run the compiler!
+You can now run `built/PlainScript.js` or `node built/PlainScript.js` run the compiler!

 ## A PlainScript Compiler